GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/5_working_with_job_scheduler.md

 - - -

-??? question "Exercise 5.1 (Optional)"
+??? question "Exercise 5.1 (Optional) - Check the state of the compute cluster "

     * summary of current states of compute nodes known to the scheduler
     ```bash